Luckyss/aiweather/README.md

 ## Architecture

-This project follows Uncle Bob's Clean Architecture (https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) and MVP Android architecture approach (https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
+This project follows [Uncle Bob's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) and [MVP Android architecture approach](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter).
 Read more about it [here](http://antonioleiva.com/mvp-android/).

 **NOTE:** Some say, that you just can't use boilerplate code to start a new project...
 Well, it's not true.
 I like programming and I don't like to write a lot of boilerplate code (same as you, I suppose).
 On the web, for instance, they have Twitter Bootstrap for front-end, and all the people around use it just because it's useful and easy to use, so you can concentrate on some other goals.